I teach companies and content creators how to break into in the Asian pop culture space.

 For movies, I covered the Busan International Film Festival, the Bucheon International Film Festival, the Tokyo Film Festival, as well as attended the Blue Dragon Awards.
 I've interviewed Asian actors and movie producers, as well as review movies for a variety of publications.

 Exploring the anime and Asian film scene showed me the immense demand these two mediums are around the world.
-I learned what fans want, what producers look for in greenlighting new projects, and genres that would most likely be a smash hit.
+I learned which anime and films resonate with Asian audiences, what producers look for in greenlighting new projects, and how Asian labels are marketing towards the West.

 From all this, I've been around the block in Asian entertainment for a long time.
 If you're a company or content creator passionate about Asian pop culture, I want to help you break into the scene.